For 2019 I have planned a series of short videos demonstrating how to works with different types of flower tools.

 I believe this will help you understand your tools better and use them to their full potential achieving great shapes and lines on your petals and leaves.

-This is the third video in the series, for which I have chosen another popular tool that can probably be found in any set, traditional or more modern: a knife tool, the sharpest tool in the flower making set.
+This is the forth video in the series, for which I have chosen another popular tool that can probably be found in any set, traditional or more modern: a knife tool, the sharpest tool in the flower making set.

 To be more precise I am demonstrating how to work with both, the single blade knife tool and the double knife tool that has got a groove.